-Whether you are already in the HR profession and want to enhance your skills, or are looking to move into the HR function, this program will prepare you for the challenges faced by small, medium, and large-sized businesses.
-The program is offered with a mix of evening on-campus sessions and independent projects facilitated by an instructor.
+Whether you are already working in the HR profession and want to enhance your skills, or are looking to move into an HR role, this program will help you become an effective team member in small, medium , and larger sized businesses.

 |Location:||Prince of Wales Campus|

 Graduates of this program will be qualified to seek employment in a variety of business settings that require support and leadership in managing talent in an organization.
 From larger human resources departments or firms to smaller entrepreneurial ventures, graduates of this program will possess the skills to be effective team members.

 The National Occupational Classification (NOC) is the nationally accepted reference on occupations in Canada.
 It organizes over 40,000 job titles into 500 occupational group descriptions.
 It is used daily by thousands of people to compile, analyze and communicate information about occupations, and to understand the jobs found throughout Canada’s labour market.
 This program provides skills training that falls within the duties described in the following: NOC 1223.

 - Grade 12 or equivalent with credits at or above the general level